mdoucem/shark-tank-analysis/README.md

 Race and other subjective data are collected manually.

-## Source code
+## Analysis code
-See the tank_analysis.R file for the analysis and visualization code.
+See the Shark_tank_analysis.R file for the analysis and visualization code.

 ## Results
-See article for results:
+Find the article explaining the results:
+Part I results and description: http://myriammunezero.com/more-women-who-pitch-on-shark-tank-get-the-deal-shark-tank-analysis-part-i/

-Part I results:
+Part II results: (Coming Soon ...)